 Remember, eggs are as good as chickens.
 Try to feed your dog eggs from free-range farm chickens that are fed entirely organic food.
 If you can get them from a reliable source, this is ideal.
 Chickens are as healthy as they eat, and healthy chickens lay healthier and more nutritious eggs.
 Try to find some local free-range farm in the vicinity and take eggs from them and serve your dog

 Before feeding your dog eggs, talk to your pet vet.
 Some senior dogs or dogs with progressing medical conditions should not eat eggs, so always check first.
 Giving too many eggs to your dog can also lead to health problems such as obesity, so talk to your vet-doctor about the appropriate amount of eggs so you can feed your beloved dog.
-Also, eggs can sometimes be used to help relieve an upset stomach.
 Eggs should not be used as your dog’s leading food, but it sometimes serves as a great treat.